-The Career Development and Employment Services team (CDES) can help you look for a job.
-CDES manage CareerHub, a great resource for finding work, and they can help you with CV writing, and working on interview skills.
+The Career Development and Employment Services team (CDES) manage CareerHub, a great resource for finding work, and they can help you with CV writing, and working on interview skills.
 We encourage all students to become familiar with this great University service.
-You can find them at auckland.ac.nz/en/students/student-support/career-development-and-employability-services.html
+You can find them at auckland.ac.nz/en/ students/student-support/career-development-andemployability-services.html